charlierobson/M5Cheg/README.md

 Ghidra allows you to comment the assembler, jump around the code using hyperlinks, see where code and data are referenced from (SO useful!) and rename the auto-generated labels once you start making sense of things.
 I love it.
 I couldn't have done this without it.
 Most commands have a single key shortcut and once you've learned these navigating and documenting is a brisk breeze.

 Focussing on the input routine I could add labels and gradually untangle the flow.
 In fact I spent a couple of hours jumping around the place identifying unrelated functions and variables.
 It was like a brilliant puzzle and the time just flew.
 I highly recommend this as a rainy day activity.
 After a while I'd found the main game loop, the intro screen, keyboard remapper, music player, and a bunch of other stuff.

-A lot of the screen update is done with a custom print routine.
+A lot of the screen update is done with a custom print-string routine.
 There are a defined set of control codes for positioning and colouring the text.
 It's pretty nice.
 And it makes changing things easy too ;)

-Focus you fakeyboard.
-Back to the input task at hand.
-Most microcomputer game input is based around a couple of ideas.
-Get the raw bits from the matrix.
-Provide mechanism for mapping these to a keycap representation.
+Back to the task at hand.
+Most microcomputer game input is based around a couple of ideas: get the raw bits from the matrix, provide mechanism for mapping these to a keycap representation.

-With the previous 2 parts of the code identified I had to work out how to change them.
+With the parts of the code identified I had to work out how to change them.
 It would require a lot of poking of bytes and like I said before, we need to be able to reproduce this at any time from the ground up so no hex editing for me.
 We need to patch binaries.
 Search internet.
-Waste time: felt like hours.
+Waste time.
 All the patching tools I found were too heavyweight.
 I have a very specific workflow here - replace bytes in-place.

 **Yak shave 3: Write a patcher**

-I needed something with as few steps as possible so came up with the following plan.
+I needed something with as few steps as possible so came up with the following plan:

-* Define a process for making patches in the assembler
+* Make patch file in the assembler.
-* Apply this patch to the binary
+* Apply this patch to the binary.

 A simple data structure defining the patch offset and length followed by the patch bytes themselves seemed like a fine idea.
-So I wrote [a program](https://github.com/charlierobson/M5Cheg/tree/master/patcher) that would take the source binary, patch binary and output the patched data.
+So I wrote [a program](https://github.com/charlierobson/M5Cheg/tree/master/patcher) that would take the source binary, apply the patch binary and output the patched binary.

-Patches are developed in assembler.
+Like I said the patches are developed in assembler.
 I thought this was ideal because, well, most of the stuff I'd be patching was code so you may as well use the code-generating program to make the whole file.
 Patches look like this:
 ```
  .word <offset>
  .word <num bytes>